HumanBrainProject/landmark-reg/README.md

     python -m pip install -r requirements.txt

-Once this is done, you can use `npm start` to install the dependencies, build the front-end, and start the backend in debug mode.
+Once this is done, you can use `yarn install` to install the dependencies, `npm start` to build the front-end, and start the backend in debug mode.

     . venv/bin/activate
+    yarn install
     npm start

 The app should be accessible on http://localhost:5000/ .